Ronnie Barker: Move to the BBC and The Two Ronnies

 Soon after, Barker, Corbett and Josephine Tewson performed a sketch about Henry VIII at the 1971 BAFTAs, with Barker playing Henry.
-The three also had to keep the audience entertained for eight or so minutes as the show was stopped because of technical difficulties.
+The three also had to keep the audience entertained for around eight minutes as the show was stopped because of technical difficulties.
 Their performance at the award show impressed the BBC's Head of Light Entertainment Bill Cotton and Controller of BBC1, Paul Fox, who were sitting in the audience.
 Not knowing they were both essentially unemployed, although still contracted to Paradine, Cotton signed the duo up for their own show together, and a series each on their own; he later joked he "must have offered them too much money."
 Barker and Corbett wished to avoid being remembered primarily as a duo, and felt they could not work in the same way as a conventional double act like Morecambe and Wise, and so each maintained their solo careers as well.
 They each were given a one-off variety special; Barker's, called The Ronnie Barker Yearbook, featured a sketch for each month of the year although, because of time constraints, the first two had to be cut.
 Barker also reprised his character Lord Rustless in the sitcom His Lordship Entertains in 1972.
-Barker wrote all seven episodes, again with the pseudonym Jonathan Cobbald.
+Barker wrote all seven episodes, now using the pseudonym Jonathan Cobbald.

 Their show together was The Two Ronnies, a sketch show which aired for twelve series and eight specials between 1971 and 1987, to immediate success.
 The show, as described by Anthony Hayward of The Independent, was "a cocktail of comedy sketches, playlets, songs and parodies, a long-winded Corbett monologue and a singing star, sandwiched between the opening and closing news summaries."
 The usual format consisted of many sketches between the two, an ongoing filmed serial, a solo character sketch from Barker, Corbett's monologue, a musical number, a special guest, bookended by joke news items, delivered from a desk by the two in the style of newsreaders, before ending with the catchphrase "It's good night from me – and it's good night from him."

 This was a set format which was used for almost the entirety of the show's run.
 The end catchphrase and newsreader characters were devised because Barker found it difficult to appear as himself: Corbett explained that Barker "was a very private man, a quiet man ...
 He found it almost impossible to talk directly, as himself, to an audience."
 Each also had their own solo segments to help ensure they were not totally associated as a double act.
 Filming took place over four months of each year.
-After outdoor and serial sketches were filmed on location, the studio material was filmed on Sunday evenings at BBC Television Centre in front of a live audience; the musical finalé was filmed the day before without the audience.
+After outdoor and serial sketches were filmed on location, the studio material was filmed on Sunday evenings at BBC Television Centre in front of a live audience; the musical finale was filmed the day before without the audience.